OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You tap into the nightmares of a creature you can see within range and create an illusory manifestation of its deepest fears, visible only to that creature.
 The target must make a Wisdom saving throw.
 On a failed save, the target becomes frightened for the duration.
 At the end of each of the target’s turns before the spell ends, the target must succeed on a Wisdom saving throw or take 4d10 psychic damage.
 On a successful save, the spell ends.

-**_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.

 ##### Phantom Steed